vectordotdev/vector/REVIEWING.md

 Dependencies should be _carefully_ selected.
 Before adding a dependency we should ask the following questions:

-1. Is the dependency absolutely necessary?
+1. Is the dependency necessary?
 Can we avoid it?
 2. Is the dependency actively and professionally maintained?
 3. Is the dependency experimental or in the development phase?
 4. How large is the community?
 5. Does this dependency have a history of security vulnerabilities?
-6. Will this effect the portability of Vector?
+6. Will this affect the portability of Vector?
 7. Does the dependency have a compatible license?

 ## Documentation